KillAshley/New_Horizons/README.md

 - GameData/Kopernicus
 - Gamedata/New_Horizons

+You will need to download it's dependency - Kopenicus.
+This is required to run the mod.
+Just download the latest release, & and hotfixes available.

+DO NOT install the Kopernicus Examples folder in the Kopernicus download.

+Simply merge the downloaded .zip files into your KSP directory the same as with any other mod.
+DO NOT EXTRACT THE .zip FILE STRAIGHT OUT - open it and merge the contents.
+This should be all you are required to do for a basic install.

-PLEASE REMEMBER TO BACKUP YOUR SAVEGAMES BEFORE INSTALLATION/UPDATING.
-BUGS CAN OCCUR.
+PLEASE REMEMBER TO BACKUP YOUR SAVEGAMES BEFORE INSTALLATION/UPDATING AS BUGS CAN & SOMETIMES DO OCCUR.

 if you need to reset your ships landed on planets before/after updating, please use hyperedit as it makes resetting them simple and easy.